rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Sounds like it's losing stages here.

-YK: It sounds like there was some implementation problems with making SIMD.js performance, like developers who tried to use it would be disappointed.
+YK: It sounds like there was some implementation problems with making SIMD.js performant, like developers who tried to use it would be disappointed.

-AK: The roadmap to get to a performance JavaScript implementation looked long and unmaintainabble.
-Were there a huge push from JS community we may have h=thgouth it was worth it, but with emphasis moving to WebAssembly it doesn't make sense anymore.
+AK: The roadmap to get to a performance JavaScript implementation looked long and unmaintainable.
+Were there a huge push from JS community we may have thought it was worth it, but with emphasis moving to WebAssembly it doesn't make sense anymore.

 YK: Does the V8 team even believe wasm is a "real thing"?

-AK: The V8 team's perspective on asm.js has hanged over the last 3 years.
+AK: The V8 team's perspective on asm.js has changed over the last 3 years.
 The team tracks the performance of asm.js in the wild, etc.

 YK: I guess what makes me worried here is that we're prematurely rejecting potential future use cases.